Savile Row, Westminster

 Savile Row was extended to Conduit Street in 1937–38 and the West End Central police station was built soon afterwards at the corner of Boyle Street (see also Vine Street).

 The street has become an international byword for gentlemen’s tailoring.
-The Japanese word for a business suit, ‘sebiro’ (背広), may derive from the Japanese pronunciation of ‘Savile Row’.
+The Japanese word for a business suit – ‘sebiro’ (背広) – seems to derive from the local pronunciation of ‘Savile Row’.
+(I’d be very grateful if a Japanese etymologist could confirm or deny this.
+Here’s a link to the contact page.)

 The playwright Richard Sheridan died in Savile Row in 1816.